Machine Head (band): Formation and Burn My Eyes (1991–1995)

 Machine Head entered Fantasy Studios in Berkeley, California to record its debut album Burn My Eyes.
 Not long into production, Constanza left the band and was replaced by Chris Kontos.
 Most of the songs on the album were songs written by Flynn and Duce during the time Flynn was not in a band, about "being pissed off" from his previous struggles in Vio-lence, as well as both of their battles with illegal drugs.
 Produced by Colin Richardson, the album was released on August 9, 1994.
-The album shipped nearly 400,000 copies worldwide, becoming Roadrunner Records' best selling debut album.
+The album shipped nearly 400,000 copies worldwide, becoming Roadrunner Records' best-selling debut album.
 Allmusic reviewer John Franck stated "Burn My Eyes is a bone-shattering exercise in brutality".

 Not long after Burn My Eyes's release Machine Head started touring heavily in support of the album, opening for Slayer in Europe in the latter half of 1994, a tour which ended with their own headline show at the London Astoria.
 Following the success of the support tour, the band returned to Europe for a headline tour in early 1995, performing in the same venues they opened for Slayer.
 The band would return to Europe for the summer festival season but Kontos refused to tour and the band drafted Walter Ryan for the festival dates.
-On the band's return to the US, Kontos was fired because he was not keeping to touring commitments.
-Kontos went on to play drums with Testament, and was replaced by Dave McClain.
+On the band's return to the US, Kontos was fired because he was not keeping to touring commitments, and Kontos went on to play drums with Testament.
+When Machine Head began auditioning drummers, Flynn received a phone call from Igor Cavalera and music journalist Borivoj Krgin, who recommended him to Dave McClain, then of Sacred Reich.
+After McClain initially declined, the band began auditioning other potential drummers but received another call from McClain, who accepted the offer.
+McClain was hired after the audition, leaving Sacred Reich.